Sign up to mPOWER Digital for Best Energy Transition Practices

 The mPOWER Digital course zooms in on best practices to advance democratic public ownership for a successful energy transition and will run three times, between April 2020 and March 2021, so you can pick the period that works best for you.

-The online course will enable participants to learn from cities that are leading the energy transition and provide plenty of opportunities to exchange municipal power experiences with other cities throughout Europe.
+The free online course will enable participants to learn from cities that are leading the energy transition and provide plenty of opportunities to exchange municipal power experiences with other cities throughout Europe.

 Who is eligible to participate?
 People working in local authorities/ municipalities/ councils, preferably those who work in the energy departments, or those who are able to make changes relating to energy.